ptrckqn/shadibeshai-website/src/pages/lab.md

 ---
 template: labPage
 title: Lab - Depression, Cognition, & Culture
+image: /uploads/DCCLogo.png
 current:
   title: Current Students and Personnel
   bio:
     - title: Dr. Shadi Beshai
       sub: Lab Director
       image: /uploads/shadi-beshai.png
+      body:
-      body: Dr. Shadi Beshai is an Assistant Professor at the University of Regina.
+        Dr. Shadi Beshai is an Assistant Professor at the University of Regina.
 He is the recipient of many research awards from national and provincial grants (e.g., the Social Sciences and Humanities Research Council of Canada; Canadian Institute of Health Research; Alberta Innovates Health